jpriebe/SRM-DB001/README.md

 ## locks

-If you're happy with portions of the beat, but you just want to change out specific parts, you can check the appropriate lock buttons.
-Note that these do not correlate 1:1 to the individual drums; some tracks combine multiple drums (for instance, "tops-primary" might be both the open hi-hat and the closed hi-hat).
+Lock specific drum groups from being regenerated.
+If you're happy with portions of the beat, but you just want to change out specific drum groups, you can check the appropriate lock buttons.
+Note that the drum groups do not correlate 1:1 to the individual drums; some drum groups combine multiple drums (for instance, "tops-primary" might include both the open hi-hat and the closed hi-hat).